1ccs-todd/truenas-media-setup/README.md

                                      __TRANSMISSION_IP__;
                                      ```
 4) run 'make' to build custom install scripts based on 'variables.m4'
 5) Review "Freenas 11.3 Setup.md".
-A customized setup guide for each installation.
+A customized manual installation guide for each FreeNAS installation.
+   - I use Chrome with MarkDown Viewer Extension.
 6) Enter "chmod u+x *.sh" to ensure execution of the installation scripts.
 7) Execute '.\/\<JAIL\>_setup.sh' to install whichever jails you desire.
 Reply 'y' to the prompt to install package management.
 8) If you desire VPN protection for your Transmission jail, execute "transmission_add_VPN.sh" and place your working openvpn.conf file where the script recommends.